-The Interdisciplinary Approaches in Life Sciences (AIV) Master (M.Sc) of Paris Diderot and Descartes universities is an interdisciplinary two-year program tackling quantitative approaches on different interfaces with Life Sciences.
+The Life Sciences track of the Interdisciplinary Approaches in Research and Education (AIRE-LiSc) Master (M.Sc) of Paris Diderot and Descartes universities is an interdisciplinary two-year program tackling quantitative approaches on different interfaces with Life Sciences.
 It aims at training creative and talented students to develop their research in an environment as enriching as the best world graduate programs.
 The program is based on learning through research pedagogy – rich with research internships and collaborative projects.
-AIV (Approches Interdisciplinaires du Vivant) is a track of the AIRE Master program (Approches Interdisciplinaires de la Recherche et de l’Enseignement).
-The program is funded by the Bettencourt Schueller Foundation.
+The program was previously known as AIV (Approches Interdisciplinaires du Vivant) and is funded by the Bettencourt Schueller Foundation.

 Students can follow the second year from the master’s first year program or apply directly, having fulfilled previously an equivalent of 4 years post-high school education, including at least one internship in a research settings.

 There is a lot of diversity in this Master, but for this to work we have to share several common values and adopt a few rules.
 Let’s list some of them.

 - Students have priority to express themselves during the class.

 - Discussions should remain at all time argumentative and, needless to say polite.
 The important point here is that it is not useful to say that you disagree with one idea.
 What’s useful is to explain why you disagree and if possible to propose your own reflexion and idea on the topic.